MicrosoftDocs/azure-devops-yaml-schema/task-reference/powershell-on-target-machines-v3.md

 **`InitializationScript`** - **Initialization script**<br>
 Type: string.
 Optional.
 Use when ScriptType = FilePath.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Location of the data script for DSC on the target machines or on a UNC path like C:\BudgetIT\Web\Deploy\WebsiteConfiguration.ps1.
+It is recommended to use arguments instead of an initialization script.
 <!-- :::editable-content-end::: -->

 :::moniker-end